 She began her professional career as an instructor at the University of Akron, before becoming an assistant principal with the Akron City Schools.

 Dr. Dixon grew up in Oxford, Mississippi, and she graduated from Oxford High School, after which she attended Mississippi Valley State University, in Itta Bena, Mississippi.
-She received her Bachelor of Arts degree in Sociology.
+She received her bachelor of arts degree in Sociology.

 In her career, Dr. Dixon has been named: one of the University of Akron’s Outstanding Women in Higher Education (1998); an Ohio Reads Educator (2005/2006); The Ohio Transformation Champion of Change (2008); winner of the Ingram Award for Excellence in Leadership (2009/2010); and a Gerstacker Program Fellow (2013).
 She was selected for the Summer Leadership Institute and the Future of Learning Institute, both held by Harvard University in 2010.
-She has made numerous keynote presentations to national conferences on the subject of high school transformation and small school implementation.
+She has made numerous keynote presentations at national conferences on the subject of high school transformation and small school implementation.